tschoffelen/tschoffelen/content/introduction-to-qti.md

 ---

 QTI stands for **Question and Test Interoperability**, and is a standard for exchanging assessment content (and results) between systems.
+It has developed over the last few decades into one of the most complex, wonderful standards we have in education tech.

-It's one of those standards that is really awesome, but hard to get a basic understanding of, without spending lots of time reading all of the documents that make up the specification.
+It's one of those standards though that is really awesome, but hard to get a basic understanding of, without spending lots of time reading all of the documents that make up the specification.

+I've spent the last few months learning all about it as part of building QTI 3.0 import and export into our assessment platform [Examplary](https://examplary.ai/).

 Let me give you a short introduction, going from the outside in, and highlighting some of the things I really love about how the specification is put together.

 ## Packaging
 In most situations, you'll come across QTI content in the form of a QTI content package.